arindas/arindas.github.io/content/blog/segmented-log-rust.md

             .try_into()
             .map_err(|_| SegmentError::UsizeU32Inconvertible)?;

-        // split out the metadata_bytes from the remainnder of record bytes
+        // split out the metadata_bytes from the remainder of record bytes using
-        // using metadata_bytes_len.
-The remaining bytes is the value. let (metadata_bytes, value) = metadata_with_value
+        // metadata_bytes_len.
+The remaining bytes represent the value. let (metadata_bytes, value) = metadata_with_value
             .split_at(metadata_bytes_len)
             .ok_or(SegmentError::RecordMetadataNotFound)?;